martinm43/nba_playoff_odds/README.md

 calculations behind them are unverified.

 To do/considering:
-*removing unused legacy calculation tables as above (anything related to our srs calculations) *storing playoff odds in a table/figuring out how to automate them in order to produce "odds of making the playoffs" guides *tiebreaker logic for playoffs
+*DONE: removing unused legacy calculation tables as above (anything related to our srs calculations) *storing playoff odds in a table/figuring out how to automate them in order to produce "odds of making the playoffs" guides *tiebreaker logic for playoffs
-*implementing the above "Python 3" library for srscalc *removing superfluous print-to-screen statements *refining the output files - correcting formating in final output file *perform regression using Burke odds
+*implementing the above "Python 3" library for srscalc *removing superfluous print-to-screen statements *refining the output files - correcting formating in final output file *Making output file optional
+*perform regression using Burke odds
 *figuring out how to email them/playoff predictions/expected outcomes of games to personal account